Maryland Assisted Living Facilities

 Cost of Maryland Assisted Living Facilities

-The average cost of assisted living in Maryland is $4,200 per month
+According to the 2015 Genworth Financial cost of care survey, the average cost of assisted living in Maryland is $3,900 per month.

 Maryland defines an assisted living facility as assisted living programs that are a residential program that provides housing, personal supervision, supportive services, some health care services, and assistance with ADL's or IADL's in a way that promotes the dignity and independence of a resident.